Roger Khan

 Khan's lawyer in his case was Robert Simels.
 Simels is former lawyer of convicted drug trafficker Kenneth McGriff and American mobster Henry Hill, who received international fame because of the 1990 American crime movie Goodfellas which portrays his rise and fall.
 On 4 December 2009, Khan's lawyer was sentenced to 14 years in prison for, after consulting with Khan in jail, instructing a hit-man to kill the star witness in Khan's case.
 However, the hit-man turned out to be a government informant who secretly recorded the conversations with Simels.
 Simels and Khan were also convicted of possessing illegal eavesdropping equipment, which was seized in a raid on Simels' East Side offices.

-Khan has been implicated in the murder of African rights activist, Ronald Waddell and former boxing coach, Donald Allison.
-Khan is still involved in cocaine trafficking and contract killing.